Japan to release contaminated Fukushima water into sea after treatment

 NEIGHBOURLY CONCERN

-Japan’s neighbours, however, were less positive with both China and South Korea calling for more consultation on the plan.
+Japan’s neighbours reacted strongly, however, with both China and South Korea calling for more consultation on the plan.

 “This action is extremely irresponsible, and will seriously damage international public health and safety, and the vital interests of people in neighbouring countries,” China’s foreign ministry said in a statement on its website.